 Trump administration targets LGBT community, yet these hypocrites pose a greater risk to society.

-This Wednesday Trump’s administration revoked President Obama’s guidelines regarding transgender bathrooms.
+Trump’s administration revoked President Obama’s guidelines regarding transgender bathrooms shortly after taking office.

-As Reuters reports: “Trump’s administration on Wednesday revoked landmark guidance to public schools letting transgender students use the bathrooms of their choice, reversing a signature initiative of former Democratic President Barack Obama.”
+As Reuters reported: “Trump’s administration on Wednesday revoked landmark guidance to public schools letting transgender students use the bathrooms of their choice, reversing a signature initiative of former Democratic President Barack Obama.”

 Reversing the Obama guidelines stands to inflame passions in the latest conflict in America between believers in traditional values and social progressives, and is likely to prompt more of the street protests that followed Trump’s Nov.
 8 election.